 - B calculates that A should pay €10m to B.

 In this example there is a dispute over both the value of the liability and which counterparty is liable.
 So this dispute, is the sum of both parties liability valuation.
 The dispute value in this scenario is €15m.
-If this dispute remains unresolved for 15 business days or more, a dispute notification will have to be made using the EMIR web portal.
+If this dispute remains unresolved for 15 business days or more, a dispute notification will have to be made using Connect.

 Disputes which occurred after the end of a reporting period but before the relevant reporting date should not be included in the report relating to such a reporting period but should be included in the next report.
 For example, a dispute which is identified on the 3rd June should only be included as part of the (June) set of notifications submitted for the 15th July deadline.

-Financial counterparties submitting a nil return though the portal if they do not have any notifiable reports in a particular month: nil returns are not required, so financial counterparties do not need to register on the portal until a reportable dispute arises.
+Financial counterparties submitting a nil return through Connect if they do not have any notifiable reports in a particular month: nil returns are not required, so financial counterparties do not need to register on Connect until a reportable dispute arises.

 Reporting a dispute but it is still outstanding during the following month: the same submission should be updated during each subsequent month that the dispute remains outstanding and above the notification threshold.
-The system will automatically record the previous information.
 You should not make a new notification for the same dispute.

 Entering a Legal Entity identifier (LEI) as the counterparty identifier for non-EU intragroup counterparties: the counterparty identifier should be an LEI for all intragroup counterparties when applying for an exemption from the clearing obligation.
 As set out in the EMIR technical standards on format and frequency of trade reporting, all counterparties must have an LEI for reporting to trade repositories under EMIR.